grape-fluid/asset-loader/README.md

 You can limit **assets** by Nette-like links.
 By default all defined assets are enabled everywhere.
-**You can combine multiple limits.** By using limits AssetLoader will load only assets that matches your limit.
+**You can combine multiple limits.** By using limits Asset Loader will load only assets that matches your limit.
 You can easily create assets for backend / frontend, but also for sub-frontend modules, etc.

 #### How to limit asset for **module**?